ColinFay/noon/README.md

     remotes::install_github("ColinFay/noon")

 After install, you’ll need to run **one time** `noon_npm_install()` to set up all the Node dependencies.
+This will ask you if you’re OK with doing that installation.

     library(noon)
     noon_npm_install()